swaxi/SGTool/README.md

 ## Gridding
 **Import points**
-Imports point data in csv, ASEG-GDF2 dat or xyz formats
+Imports point data in csv, ASEG-GDF2 dat or xyz formats.
+For xyz line data, tie lines can optionally be loaded as well.

 **Gridding**
 Grids point data using either BSpline or IDW built-in gridding algoithms